SipaaKernel-Project/SipaaKernelV4/README.md

 # SipaaKernel V4
-A new version of SipaaKernel, better!
+A new version of SipaaKernel, better and advanced!

 ## 🖥️ Features
 ### Working on real hardware